earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ╵
 ~~~

-In turns out that the lambda needs to have a container in place before being created.
+It turns out that the lambda needs to have a container in place before being created.
 So I uncommented the lambda and did a docker push

 ~~~{.bash caption=">_"}
 docker push 459018586415.dkr.ecr.us-east-1.amazonaws.com/lambda-api:latest